|Relevant SDG Targets |

 - development partners supporting the Green Jobs programme include Canada, Finland, Norway

 - the UN (though joint UN programmes at the country level)

-team based at headquarters within the Enterprises Department, and represented in the various regions by technical specialists working on enterprise development, and by development cooperation experts working for Green Jobs-related projects.
-In addition, many other ILO specialists and experts, working in areas such as employment policy, employment-intensive investments, enterprise and cooperative development, working conditions, skills development, employers’ and workers’ activities, and sectoral activities, contribute to ILO’s broader work on environmental sustainability.
+team based at headquarters within the Enterprises Department, and is represented in the various regions by technical specialists working on enterprise development, and by development cooperation experts working for Green Jobs-related projects.
+In addition, many other ILO specialists and experts, working in areas such as employment policy, employment-intensive investments, enterprise and cooperative development, working conditions, skills development, workers' and employers’ activities, and sectoral activities, contribute to ILO’s broader work on environmental sustainability.

 green jobs portal provides numerous links to related publications, events, multi-media resources and training opportunities.
 Further information on the latter can be found at the ITC Turin’s green jobs page.